Menu

 Does the Swift playground work on mobile and Chromebooks?

 Yes.
-The Swift playground runs on any modern browser — desktop, tablet, or mobile.
-Great for writing Swift from a Chromebook, iPad, or any machine that can't run Xcode.
+The Swift playground runs in any modern browser, on desktop, tablet or mobile.
+Good for writing Swift from a Chromebook, iPad, or any machine that can't run Xcode.

 Can I readLine() in the online Swift playground?

-Yes.
-The playground has a stdin input box — readLine() and FileHandle.standardInput read your typed lines the same way they would when you run a compiled Swift binary locally and type at the terminal.
-Great for interview-style problems and CLI tools — with no Mac required.
+Yes. readLine() and FileHandle.standardInput read your typed lines the same way they would when you run a compiled Swift binary locally and type at the terminal.
+Good for interview-style problems and CLI tools, with no Mac required.

 How do I learn Swift after trying the playground?

 Edit the sample Swift code, press Run, and iterate.
-When you want structured practice, Coddy's interactive Swift course covers optionals, structs, classes, protocols, generics, and async/await with hands-on exercises — a solid base whether you're aiming at iOS or server-side Swift.
+When you want something more structured, Coddy's interactive Swift course covers optionals, structs, classes, protocols, generics, and async/await with hands-on exercises — a solid base whether you're aiming at iOS or server-side Swift.